TurtleEngr/gitproj/doc/user-doc/subcommands/git-proj-config.md

 These are done even if not in a git-proj managed workspace.

 The Validate Checks, check ProductConfig and --global.
-If there is a problem they can be fixed by: 1) manually setting, 2) select default, or 3) if --global select from ProductConfig.

 - Validate "facility" name \[error\]
 - Validate "bin" and "doc" locations \[error\]